Salvaged Vehicles in Georgia

 If the insurance company retains the title (and the vehicle), you will keep your license plate and surrender it at the tag office to be cancelled.

-Only a licensed rebuilder may resurrect a salvage vehicle, so don't try to fix the car yourself.
+Generally speaking, only a licensed rebuilder may resurrect a salvage vehicle.
+However, non-licensed rebuilders can rebuild up to a maximum of 2 vehicles per year.
 You must use a licensed rebuilder to be able to have the title's brand changed from "salvage" to "rebuilt."
 After that, you may again register and drive the vehicle.

-If you have restored or rebuilt a salvaged car in the state of Georgia, you must have it inspected at an approved salvage inspector before you can title it.
+If you have restored or rebuilt a salvaged car in the state of Georgia, you must have it inspected at a state-approved salvage inspection station before you can title it.
 Inspections may be done at one of the approved locations or at your home or business.
 If you choose to have the inspection done at a station, you must tow the vehicle there―inspections will not be done on vehicles driven there.

 Inspection stations set their own fees, so you will need to call in advance to determine the cost.
 In addition to these fees, when you take the inspection paperwork to your local tag office, you will also need to pay the state a $100 inspection fee and $18 title fee.